siccha/.vim/README.md

 the leader key

 `vimrc_private` contains
 - my own mappings and settings that not everybody may want.
-You should comment out the `runtime vimrc_private` statement in the `vimrc`.
+Create a symbolic link `link_to_vimrc_private` to `vimrc_private` if you want to enable it.

 This `vim` configuration is built around the awesome plugins